tddg/cs571-spring22/project.md

 goals you included in your proposal.
 Clearly explain any changes you have made to the goal of your project based on your experience so far.
 Also, provide a concrete plan of what you will need to accomplish in the remaining weeks to complete your project.
+It's OK to report any preliminary results that you have already collected if any.

 Your checkpoint #1 report should use a separate, shared Google Doc (a separate one from your proposal report).